 Laundry symbols were designed to help increase the lifespan of our clothes and can be found on the labels of your clothes and fabrics.
 As laundry is done all around the world, the industry created five basic washing instruction symbols to make it easier for everyone to follow.
 Once you master these five basic shapes you will become a laundry professional in no time!

-HOW TO WASH: Learning the washing machine symbols
+How to wash?
+Decode the washing machine symbols

 Meanwhile, the wash cycle is indicated by a washtub with horizontal lines underneath it, with each line representing a different cycle.

 - No lines = Normal wash cycle

 - One line = Machine wash, permanent press cycle

 - Three lines = Very delicate cycle

 AspenClean Tip: Permanent Press

 Cycle is a great way to protect your clothes prone to wrinkling, shrinking or colour-fading.

 Following instructions is important, right?
 Well, this applies to laundry detergent too.
 As well as knowing how to wash your clothes, it is important to know how much laundry detergent to use in HE washer as well as in regular machines with each wash.